 Ovarian cancer is often difficult to diagnose due to the lack of a reliable screening test in the early stage:

-There is no accurate screening process to diagnose ovarian cancer as of now.
+There is no reliable routine screening test for ovarian cancer for women at average risk.
+Diagnosis occurs when symptoms prompt a series of investigations.
 Medical professionals suggest a pelvic exam and lower abdominal USG to check the abnormalities.
 Here is a list of tests that might determine if someone is suffering from ovarian cancer:

 Some common treatment methods used for ovarian cancer include: